janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

 <hr> <!-- Soft line after Curriculum Vitae -->

 # 🎉 News
-- *2026.01*: I will continue my internship with the [GeoAI group](https://www.ornl.gov/group/geoai) at Oak Ridge National Laboratory (ORNL 🌿) this Spring!
+- *2026.01*: I will continue my internship with the [GeoAI group](https://www.ornl.gov/group/geoai) at ORNL this Spring.

 <details>
   <summary>&nbsp;Click to expand (2025)</summary>

   <article markdown="1" class="post-content">
-  - *2025.12*: My undergrad intern at UMN, [Nathan Stangler](https://nathanstangler.github.io/), presented our ongoing work: SolarCLIP (a CLIP model for the 🌞) at [URS](https://ugresearch.umn.edu/presentation-opportunities/fall-symposium/presenters/nathan-stangler).
+  - *2025.12*: My undergrad intern at UMN, [Nathan Stangler](https://nathanstangler.github.io/), presented our work: SolarCLIP (a CLIP model for the Sun) at [URS](https://ugresearch.umn.edu/presentation-opportunities/fall-symposium/presenters/nathan-stangler).
   - *2025.12*: My undergrad intern at UMN, [Shilong Xiang](https://shilongxiang.github.io/), received the [UROP Award](https://evcaa.d.umn.edu/undergraduate-research-opportunities-program-urop).
 Congrats!
-  - *2025.08*: I will continue my internship with the [GeoAI group](https://www.ornl.gov/group/geoai) at Oak Ridge National Laboratory (ORNL 🌿) this Fall!
+  - *2025.08*: I will continue my internship with the [GeoAI group](https://www.ornl.gov/group/geoai) at ORNL this Fall.
-  - *2025.08*: Our paper, <em>Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning</em>, was accepted to [SIGSPATIAL 2025](https://sigspatial2025.sigspatial.org/)! 🌎
+  - *2025.08*: Our paper, <em>Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning</em>, was accepted to [SIGSPATIAL 2025](https://sigspatial2025.sigspatial.org/)!
-  - *2025.05*: I will be interning with the [GeoAI group](https://www.ornl.gov/group/geoai) at Oak Ridge National Laboratory (ORNL 🌿) this Summer!
+  - *2025.05*: I will be interning with the [GeoAI group](https://www.ornl.gov/group/geoai) at ORNL this Summer.
   - *2025.02*: My undergrad intern at UMN, [Shilong Xiang](https://shilongxiang.github.io/), received the [MURAJ In-Action Grant Award](https://pubs.lib.umn.edu/index.php/muraj/MURAJInAction).
 Congrats!
   - *2025.01*: Our paper, <em>DiminishAR: Diminishing Visual Distractions via Holographic AR Displays</em>, was accepted to [CHI 2025](https://chi2025.acm.org/)!
 See you in Yokohama 🌸
   - *2025.01*: I am fortunate to receive the CSE Data Science Initiative (DSI) Fellowship.
-We will be taking Spatial AI to the Sun! 🌞
+We will be taking Spatial AI to the Sun!
   </article>
 </details>